 Connect with Someone at Concordia

-The Cobber Food Pantry is an evolving project in partnership with Health Services.
+The Cobber Food Pantry is an evolving project in partnership with the Center for Holistic Health.
 Our Health Services Coordinator, Katie Nystuen, can help you access and connect you to additional resources based on your needs.

 Katie is also able to help you with transportation needs to access the various food pantries off campus.